For a band that was, supposedly, formed as a Bathory tribute project,

 This makes sense, as two of the members were also in Unanimated around this time.
 The prime difference is that this is more

-"The Return of the Darkness and Evil" is done fairly well, but does not hold a candle to the original.
-That is not so much
+Bathory's "The Return of the Darkness and Evil" is done fairly well, but does not hold a candle to the original.
+That is not

-of an insult to Damnation as just pointing out the supreme quality of Quorthon's work.
-The song seems to be a take on the
+so much of an insult to Damnation as just pointing out the supreme quality of Quorthon's work.
+The song seems to be a take

-version found on the Scandinavian Metal Attack compilation, and it remains faithful with the exception of the lackluster lead
+on the version found on the Scandinavian Metal Attack compilation, and it remains faithful with the exception of

-solo, near the end.
-This one tune is the main thing connecting the band's initial formation with the material that would come
+the lackluster lead solo, near the end.
+This one tune is the main thing connecting the band's initial formation with the material

 (23 Jan.
 2012)

-and, so far, only full-length album from Damnation.
-Released by Threeman Recordings, in August 2004, this L.P. contains forty
+first and, so far, only full-length album from Damnation.
+Released by Threeman Recordings, in August 2004, this L.P. contains

-minutes of occult Swedish Black Metal.
+forty minutes of occult Swedish black metal.
 Originally started by Peter Stjärnvind as a Bathory tribute band, Damnation released

 a single demo in 1994, before vanishing into thin air.
 The quality of the material was superior to that of many full albums